 A flea is like a virus: Once it shows up, it begins to spread.
 This pest feeds on blood and will breed within 24 hours of its first meal.
 A female can lay up to 50 eggs per day, causing a blood-sucking infestation in no time.
-Connor’s Pest Control has the scoop on this bothersome pest and how to prevent infestations in your home in Springfield, VA – a place ravaged by fleas during the fall months.
+Ehrlich Pest Control, formerly Connor’s has the scoop on this bothersome pest and how to prevent infestations in your home in Springfield, VA – a place ravaged by fleas during the fall months.

 Why Are Fleas Active in the Fall?